 Tribal Public Health Infrastructure

-Expanding the evidence base for community interventions and for the effective organization, administration, and financing of public health services is critical to the future development of public health infrastructure.
-The emerging field of public health systems and services research is playing an important role in the development of this evidence base; its role should be supported and expanded over the decade, with a strong focus on translating research into practice.
+Continuing to strengthen the evidence base for effective community interventions and for the effective organization, administration, and financing of public health services is critical to the future development of public health infrastructure.
+Public health services and systems research plays an important role in the development of this evidence base; support should be expanded over the decade, with a strong focus on translating research into practice.